danog/MadelineProtoDocs/old_docs/API_docs_v27/methods/README.md

 * <a href="account.registerDevice.html" name="account.registerDevice">Register device to receive [PUSH notifications](https://core.telegram.org/api/push-updates): account.registerDevice</a>

-* <a href="auth.signUp.html" name="auth.signUp">Registers a validated phone number in the system.: auth.signUp</a>

 * <a href="auth.requestPasswordRecovery.html" name="auth.requestPasswordRecovery">Request recovery code of a [2FA password](https://core.telegram.org/api/srp), only for accounts with a [recovery email configured](https://core.telegram.org/api/srp#email-verification).: auth.requestPasswordRecovery</a>

 * <a href="auth.recoverPassword.html" name="auth.recoverPassword">Reset the [2FA password](https://core.telegram.org/api/srp) using the recovery code sent using [auth.requestPasswordRecovery](../methods/auth.requestPasswordRecovery.md).: auth.recoverPassword</a>

 * <a href="account.resetNotifySettings.html" name="account.resetNotifySettings">Resets all notification settings from users and groups.: account.resetNotifySettings</a>

-* <a href="contacts.resolveUsername.html" name="contacts.resolveUsername">Resolve a @username to get peer info: contacts.resolveUsername</a>

-* <a href="updates.getState.html" name="updates.getState">Returns a current state of updates.: updates.getState</a>

 * <a href="account.getWallPapers.html" name="account.getWallPapers">Returns a list of available wallpapers.: account.getWallPapers</a>